ronakmshah/ansible-elk/README.md

 After that one can verify connection to all the hosts by running: ansible all -m ping [-u <user>]

+5. ELK Server Name and IP
+Modify /roles/elk-server/defaults/main.yml
+to write correct elk_server name and ip.

+[Optional] You can also define a port where logstash server will be serving all the forwarders.
+Default value is chosen to be 5000

-5. Install ELK on a host
+6. Install ELK on a host
 ansible-playbook -i hosts elk_server.yml

+7. ELK Forwarder configuration
+Modify roles/ovs-logstash-forwarder/defaults/main.yml
+- Write correct elk_server name and port to connect.
+  Default for port is 5000.
+This is the port that logstash server running on elk server can be connected on.
+For simplicity I have kept it under the same variable.

+- Creaete a list of logstash_forwarder_files.
+  Add path and type for each file that you wish to collect log of.

-6. Install logstash forwarder on compute/forwarder node ansible-playbook -i hosts elk_compute.yml
+8. Install logstash forwarder on compute/forwarder node ansible-playbook -i hosts elk_compute.yml